mindash/iOS-interview-questions/README.md

 - What is a typealias?
 - What is tuple?
 - When to use guard?
-- What problem generics solve?
+- What problems can be solved using Generics?

 ## Objective-C
 - Why do we use @synchronized?